GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### Step 4: Initialize the state {: #step-4 }

-Extensions can save initial values to storage.
-To use the [`chrome.storage`][api-storage] API, we need to request permission in the manifest:
+Chrome will shut down service workers if they are not needed.
+We use the [`chrome.storage`][api-storage] API to persist state across service worker sessions.
+For storage access, we need to request permission in the manifest:

 {% Label %}manifest.json:{% endLabel %}